flipflop/interview-user-experience/README.md

 - Please provide some examples of your experience dealing with user research and usability testing.

-- What is the difference between UI Design (Visual Design) and UX Design?

 - In Graphic Design, what is a Design Grid?

 - What is 'Mobile First' and how does it improve UX Design decisions?